spacetelescope/jwst/docs/jwst/clean_flicker_noise/arguments.rst

   when `background_method` = 'model'.
 For best results, use a box size that evenly divides the input image shape.

-``--background_from_rate`` (boolean, default=False)
-  If set, the background will be fit to the rate image instead of the individual ramp differences.
-The preliminary background subtracted from each diff before fitting noise is then rate background * group time.

 ``--mask_science_regions`` (boolean, default=False)
   For NIRSpec, mask regions of the image defined by WCS bounding boxes for slits/slices, as well as any regions known to be